 Riley Blake has also put together a video tutorial for making these post-breast-cancer-surgery pillows using Sachiko's pattern.

-Riley Blake Designs has a current fabric collection called Hope in Bloom and will donate proceeds to the Breast Cancer Research Foundation.
+Riley Blake Designs also has a recent fabric collection called Hope in Bloom and will donate proceeds from this collection to the Breast Cancer Research Foundation.

 Post Masectomy Camisole Pattern